 As a convenience to our families, we offer both Before Care and After Care (J at School) services on our campus.

 After Care Options

-- JCC's J at School is also offered after school on campus Monday-Thursday (3:30-6:00 p.m.) and off campus at the JCC Heller on Fridays.
-Highly trained JCC Staff guide children through entertaining activities, assist with homework, and provide a nurturing, safe environment where kids can learn and grow.
+After Care at CJDS is available Monday-Thursday (3:00-6:00 p.m.)
+The After Care staff guide children through entertaining activities, assist with homework, and provide a nurturing, safe environment where kids can learn and grow.

 CJDS values and respects the varied approaches to the laws of kashrut (keeping kosher) that exist within our community.
 Our observance of kashrut is guided by the concern that all members of our community feel comfortable eating at school functions.
 Therefore, we ask parents to send in a dairy/pareve (prepared without meat, milk or their derivatives) snack and lunch for their child on Mondays, Tuesdays, and Wednesdays and to send in a kosher meat/pareve snack on Thursdays and Fridays.
 Optional catered school lunches are available for purchase through Marla's Lunch program, coming directly from area kosher restaurants.

 As a multi-denominational day school, we are proud of the fact that our families hail from diverse Jewish backgrounds.
 While many of our students come from families that are Reform, Conservative or Modern Orthodox, we also have many families who do not identify with a particular denomination.
 All of our families come together in the desire to ground their children with a strong sense of Jewish identity and knowledge.
 At Chicago Jewish Day School, our students understand that there is not just one way to be Jewish and celebrate and respect the different ways we all come to our Jewish identity and practice.